royaltm/rust-delharc/README.md

 Rust Version
 ------------

-`delharc` requires Rustc version 1.44 or greater due to the usage of API that was stabilized in this version.
+`delharc` requires Rustc version 1.46 or greater due to the newly allowed const fn expressions in this version.

 [Rust]: https://www.rust-lang.org/